jwstegemann/fritz2/www/src/pages/docs/40_StoreCreation.md

 ```

 By default you synchronise the history with the updates of your `Store`,
-so each new value will be added to the history automatically.
+so each new state will be added to the history automatically.

 Calling `history(synced = false)`, you can control the content of the history by manually adding new entries.
 Call `push(entry)` to do so.